 Multiple myeloma (MM) is a malignant neoplasm of plasma cells that accumulate in bone marrow, leading to bone destruction and marrow failure.
 MM accounts for about 1.8% of all cancers and slightly over 17% of hematologic malignancies in the United States.
 Myeloma is most frequently diagnosed among people aged 65 to 74 years, with the median age being 69 years.
-The American Cancer Society has estimated 30,280 new myeloma cases in the United States in 2017, with an estimated 12,590 deaths.
+Myeloma is most frequently diagnosed among people aged 65 to 74 years, with the median age being 69 years.
+The American Cancer Society has estimated 32,110 new myeloma cases in the United States in 2019, with an estimated 12,960 deaths.

 Newly diagnosed MM is typically sensitive to a variety of cytotoxic drugs.
 Although responses are typically durable, relapse is an expected part of the disease course and MM is not considered curable with current approaches.
-Treatment of MM has been rapidly evolving with the introduction of new classes and newer generation of drugs: immunomodulatory drugs (IMiDs), proteasome inhibitors (PIs), monoclonal antibodies, and histone deacetylase (HDAC) inhibitors.
-In addition, there is increasing understanding of the tumor biology, creating the rationale for new combinations of therapies and new drug development.
-The Studies of the associated cytogenetic abnormalities indicate that MM is a heterogeneous disease, suggesting that risk-adapted approaches and individualizing treatment will further help refine patient management.
+Treatment of MM has been rapidly evolving with the introduction of new classes and newer generation of drugs: immunomodulatory drugs (IMiDs), proteasome inhibitors (PIs), monoclonal antibodies, and histone deacetylase (HDAC) inhibitors.^{3,4} Other emerging immunotherapy approaches such as chimeric antigen receptor (CAR) T-cell therapy and bi-specific T-cell engagers (BiTEs) appear quite promising and will further change the treatment landscape.

-These guidelines developed by the NCCN Multiple Myeloma Panel Members address diagnosis, treatment, and follow-up for patients with MM.
+The NCCN Guidelines for Multiple Myeloma address diagnosis, treatment, and follow-up for patients with MM.